MartinEriksson8/tmAssessment/README.md

 ## What's in it

-- FastAPI backend - Under construction
+- FastAPI backend
-- User authentication - Under construction
+- User authentication
-- CRUD operations for bookmarks - Under construction
+- CRUD operations for bookmarks
 - SQLite database (with PostgreSQL support ready) - Under construction
 - Docker and Kubernetes support - Under construction